Lasse Nordås

-Lasse Selvåg Nordås (born 10 February 2002) is a Norwegian professional footballer who plays as a forward for EFL League 1 club Luton Town.
+Lasse Selvåg Nordås (born 10 February 2002) is a Norwegian professional footballer who plays as a forward for Ekstraklasa club Cracovia, on loan from club Luton Town.

 Career

 Nordås spent his youth and junior career in Lillestrøm, but did not reach the first team.
 He did however get the chance at Lillestrøm's fellow second-tier contenders Strømmen, and scored nine goals in 26 games.
 Ahead of the 2021 season, he signed for Bodø/Glimt, where he scored his first goal in his third outing, all as a substitute.
 He scored his first hat-trick in the 2021 Norwegian Football Cup first round against Rana.
+On 5 July 2023 he joined Tromsø on a permanent transfer, signing a four-year contract.

 On 3 February 2025, Nordås signed for EFL Championship club Luton Town for an undisclosed fee.
+On 6 January 2026, he was loaned to Eredivisie side Heerenveen, until the end of the season.

+On 4 September 2026, Nordås joined Polish Ekstraklasa side Cracovia on loan until the end of the season, including an option to buy.